 Time = brain

-The Rush TeleStroke Network is a network of seven community hospitals throughout the Chicago region and Rush University Medical Center.
-Rush University Medical Center is certified as a Comprehensive Stroke Center by the Joint Commission and the American Heart Association/American Stroke Association.
+The RUSH TeleStroke Network is a network of 10 community hospitals and two fire department-based emergency medical services throughout the Chicago region and RUSH University Medical Center.
+RUSH University Medical Center is certified as a Comprehensive Stroke Center by the Joint Commission and the American Heart Association/American Stroke Association.
 The network provides access, 24 x 7 x 365, to vascular neurology services for ischemic stroke patients that present in one of our affiliate emergency rooms.

 Board-certified vascular neurologists assess patients and help the affiliate emergency department physicians determine if a patient is a candidate for tissue plasminogen activator (tPA) through an FDA-cleared telemedicine platform.